transimmanence/transimmanence/architecture-of-being/00-before-form-beyond-nothingness.md

 The impasse described in Section 1 – the failure of traditional positive foundations (`ɔ`, Φ<sub>∞</sub>, or any specific entity F<sub>n</sub>) to provide a truly self-grounding and non-paradoxical account of origins – compels us to seek a conceptual starting point even more fundamental, one that precedes the very categories upon which such foundations are built.
 TF proposes that this ultimate conceptual prior is **Absolute Unpredicateness (AU)**.

-AU is not to be confused with Absolute Nothingness (ɔ<sub>TF</sub>, the TLO-defined limit-category of discreteness) nor with Absolute Infinity (Φ<sub>∞</sub>, the TLO-defined limit-category of continuity).
+AU is not to be confused with Absolute Nothingness (ɔ, the TLO-defined limit-category of discreteness) nor with Absolute Infinity (Φ<sub>∞</sub>, the TLO-defined limit-category of continuity).
 It is prior to both, and indeed, prior to any conceivable property, distinction, or mode of being.

 **2.1 The Nature of Absolute Unpredicateness (AU)**